likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario5/05-DC2_cephmetrics_configuration.md

 ansible.cfg  group_vars  inventory  inventory.sample  playbook.yml  purge.yml  README.md  roles
 ```

-Lets check the all.yml group_vars variable file, here we can specify the name of the cluster, if we want to do a containerized deployment, were is our registry and also specify the grafana users to access the metrics dashboard.
+Lets check the `group_vars/all.yml` variable file, here we can specify the name of the cluster, if we want to do a containerized deployment, were is our registry and also specify the grafana users to access the metrics dashboard.

 To try and save some time, the inventory and the variables have already been pre-configured for you.